-We monitor the suitability of the water at these beaches by measuring ‘faecal indicator bacteria (external link) ’ (enterococci in coastal waters).
+We monitor the suitability of the water at these beaches by measuring faecal indicator bacteria (enterococci in coastal waters).
 The number of bacteria present in the water indicate the likelihood of contracting a disease from many possible pathogens in the water such as bacteria or viruses.
-Results from the monitoring programme are compared to national guidelines (external link) to determine the suitability for recreation.
+Results from the monitoring programme are compared to national guidelines to determine the suitability for recreation.

-The national guidelines (external link) provide trigger levels that allow us to interpret the results by placing them into one of three categories:
+The national guidelines provide trigger levels that allow us to interpret the results by placing them into one of three categories:

-Faecal indicator bacteria trigger levels for marine waters as specified by the national guidelines (external link) .
+Faecal indicator bacteria trigger levels for marine waters as specified by the national guidelines.

 Water quality at Waikato beaches is generally high but caution should be taken following heavy rain.
 Heavy rain flushes contaminants from urban and rural land into waterways, which then make their way to the coast.
 These contaminants may be present in the water for up to two days (48 hours) after heavy or prolonged rainfall.

-We will be working together with District Councils and the Waikato District Health Board to identify any results that may have public health implications and then provide the public with the best quality information.
+We work together with district councils and the Waikato District Health Board to identify any results that may have public health implications and then provide the public with the best quality information.